travlr-archived/CodeDepot/README.rst

 join this effort to modernize the entire software ecosystem via open source software.
 Please become a contributing member of the CodeDepot Community.

+..
-:NOTE:: Say: Bring _your_ innovations and implement them.
+	note:: Say: Bring _your_ innovations and implement them.

 Introduction
 ============